nuland-project/safe-path-sm/README.md

 # Safe Path: Lemonade San Marino

-This is forked version of official private-kit repository which is intended to be customized, deployed to production and tested in San Marino Republic.
+This is forked version of official [covid-safe-path repository](https://github.com/tripleblindmarket/covid-safe-paths) and is intended to be customized, deployed to production and tested in San Marino Republic.
+We also encourage everyone to follow [their](http://privatekit.mit.edu/) workstream for the general coordination and support from communtiy dedicated to building next level privacy respectful tech and intergrating it worldwide for the benefit of humanity.

-We want to follow guidelines and approach lined out in [EU document (v.1.0)](https://ec.europa.eu/health/sites/health/files/ehealth/docs/covid-19_apps_en.pdf).
+Designing this software we want to follow guidelines and approach lined out in [EU document (v.1.0)](https://ec.europa.eu/health/sites/health/files/ehealth/docs/covid-19_apps_en.pdf).
 In essence it states that the technology has to be used to effectively coordinate efforts in our fight against viral threat, but we have to be very carefull designing it as we can sacrifice too much of our freedom without need to do so.
 It explains the essential requirements for national apps, namely that they be:

 - voluntary;